8 July 2019

 I. Market overview

-At present, jewellery in the Chinese market can be divided into three main categories: metal, precious stones and others.
+Jewellery in the Chinese market can be divided into three main categories: metal, precious stones and others.

 - Precious metal jewellery: Jewellery made from precious metals, such as gold, platinum and silver.
 Common examples are platinum jewellery, gold jewellery, silver jewellery and alloy (carat gold) jewellery.